databricks/diviner/docs/grouped_pmdarima.rst

 The output of this method is a union of each group's decomposed trends in a single ``DataFrame`` that retains the group key information in columns along with the extracted components from the series data.

-This method is mainly used for validation of a new project and does not have much applications for use after validation.
+This method is mainly used for validation of a new project.

 Example: